Ingaderia

 Ingaderia is a genus of lichen-forming fungi in the family Opegraphaceae.
 Species in this genus form pale, crusty patches that often crack when thick, and produce elongated fruiting bodies that appear as narrow slits on the surface.
-The genus was established in 1897 and includes eight species distributed mainly in warmer climates.
+The genus was originally established with a single species from South America, but molecular studies published in 2023 expanded its scope to include several species previously classified in other genera such as Llimonaea and Paraingaderia.
+Species are distinguished by their thick, dark fruiting body walls, elongated ascospores divided by cross-walls, and the presence of various lichen products including erythrin, gyrophoric acid, or lecanoric acid.
+The genus comprises eight species found primarily in warmer climates, growing on rocks or bark.

 Taxonomy

 The genus was circumscribed by the British botanist Otto Vernon Darbishire in 1897.
 In his original description, Darbishire characterized Ingaderia as having a more or less rounded thallus without sharply defined margins, with lateral, oblong-pyriform apothecia (fruiting bodies) that are or branched, possessing a hollow and but lacking a thallus sheath, and with apothecia often situated directly under the hypothecium in the gonidial medulla.
 He established the genus with the single species Ingaderia pulcherrima, citing Roccella intricata var. alectoroides as a synonym, based on material from South America.